Generic families of finite metric spaces with identical or trivial 1-dimensional persistence: Edges that are important for 1D persistence

 In a degenerate case, the smallest $(k-2)$-dimensional sphere $S^{k-2}$ above can contain more than $k$ points of $A$.
-If $\si$ is enlarged to the convex hull $H$ of all points $A\cap S^{k-2}$, then $\Del(A;\al)$ becomes a polyhedral \emph{Delaunay mosaic} \cite{biswas2022continuous}.
-For simplicity, we choose any triangulation of $H$ into Delaunay simplices.
-Then a Delaunay complex $\Del(A;\al)\subset\R^N$ is a subset of a Delaunay triangulation of the convex hull of $A$, which is unique in general position.
+If $\si$ is enlarged to the convex hull $H$ of all points in $A\cap S^{k-2}$, then $\Del(A;\al)$ becomes a polyhedral \emph{Delaunay mosaic}.

+For simplicity, we can choose any triangulation of $H$ into Delaunay simplices.
+When the scale $\al$ becomes too large, $\Del(A;\al)\subset\bR^N$ stops growing and becomes a \emph{Delaunay triangulation} of the convex hull of $A$, which is unique in general position.